JHCCoder/JHCCoder/README.md

 - ⚡ Fun fact: ...
 -->

-I'm currently learning analyzing single-cell transcriptomic and epigenomic data.
-Coding mainly in R and python.
+Learning single-cell transcriptomic and epigenomic data analysis.
+Coding in R and python.